Mongosaurusrex/pomomongo/README.md

-# Mongo README
+# Pomomongo README

-This is the README for the extension "Pomomongo".
+This is the README for the vscode extension "Pomomongo". <br>
 The aim is to create a useful "pomodoro"-type extension to supercharge and maximize your focus whilst never leaving VsCode.<br>
 Read about the Pomodoro method [here](https://www.techtarget.com/whatis/definition/pomodoro-technique)